mdlayher/ynl/Documentation/netlink/intro.rst

 (first subsystem specific message type should be equal to ``NLMSG_MIN_TYPE`` which is ``0x10``).

-The low-level Netlink protocol messages are:
+There are only 4 Netlink control messages defined:

  - ``NLMSG_NOOP`` - ignore the message, not used in practice;
  - ``NLMSG_ERROR`` - carries the return code of an operation;